CriticalFlaw/FlawBOT/docs/cmd/channel.md

-Description: Commands for controlling channels.
+Commands for managing server channels.
+The prefixes are `.chn` and`.ch`
-Aliases: chn, ch, c

 ### category

-Description: Create a new channel category.
+Creates a new channel category.
+Other aliases: `createcategory`, `newcategory`
-Aliases: createcategory, newcategory, ct
-Parameters: New category name.

 ```
 .channel category Welcome
 ```

 ### clean

-Description: Remove channel messages.
-Aliases: clear
-Parameters: Number of messages to remove from the current channel.
+Removes last X number of messages from the current channel.
+Other alias: `clear`
 ```
 .channel clean 10
 ```

 ### delete

-Description: Delete a channel.
-If a channel isn't specified, the current one will be deleted.
+Deletes a server channel.
+If a channel is not specified, the current one is used.
+Other alias: `remove`
-Aliases: remove
-Parameters: Channel to delete.

 ```
 .channel delete #text
 ```

 ### info

-Description: Print channel information.
-If a channel isn't specified, the current one will be used.
+Returns information on a given server channel.
+If a channel is not specified, the current one is used.
-Aliases: i
-Parameters: Channel to retrieve information from.

 ```
 .channel info #text
 ```

 ### purge

-Description: Remove server user's channel messages.
-Aliases: None
-Parameters: Server user whose messages will be purged.
-Number of messages to purge.
+Removes server user's last X number of messages from the current channel.
 ```
 .channel purge @CriticalFlaw 10
 ```

 ### rename

-Description: Rename a channel.
-If a channel isn't specified, the current one will be used.
-Aliases: setname
-Parameters: Channel to rename.
-New channel name.
+Renames a server channel.
+Other alias: `setname`
 ```
 .channel rename #text newtext
 ```

 ### text

-Description: Create a new text channel.
+Creates a new text channel.
+Other aliases: `createtext`, `newtext`
-Aliases: createtext, newtext
-Parameters: New text channel name.

 ```
 .channel text texts
 ```

 ### topic

-Description: Set current channel's topic.
+Changes the current channel's topic.
+Other alias: `settopic`
-Aliases: settopic
-Parameters: New channel topic.

 ```
 .channel topic Watermelon picking
 ```

 ### voice

-Description: Create a new voice channel.
+Creates a new voice channel.
+Other aliases: `createvoice`, `newvoice`
-Aliases: createvoice, newvoice
-Parameters: New voice channel name.

 ```
 .channel voice voices
 ```

 ### vote

-Description: Run a Yay or Nay poll in the current channel.
+Starts a Yay or Nay poll in the current channel.
+Other alias: `poll`
-Aliases: poll
-Parameters: Question to be asked in the poll.

 ```
 .channel poll Am I correct?
 ```